JeodC/PortMaster-ShipOfHarkinian/README.md

 ## Information
-Ship of Harkinian binaries were built from the develop branch (bleeding edge) on 06/04/2024 by fpasteau.
+Ship of Harkinian binaries were built from the develop branch (bleeding edge) on 07/18/2024.
 You can build your own by following the [BUILDING.md guide](BUILDING.md).

 ## Installation
 CAREFULLY follow the guide at the [Ship of Harkinian website](https://www.shipofharkinian.com/setup-guide) for your desired platform to create your oot.otr and/or oot-mq.otr files.
 Once created put in the `ports/soh` folder.
 Texture pack files can be added to the `ports/soh/mods` folder.